 \section{\texttt{interpreto.attributions}}

-\paragraph{Definition and taxonomy} Attribution explains a prediction by estimating the contribution of input features.
-In vision, this yields heatmaps; in NLP, it highlights salient tokens or words (Fig.~\ref{fig:attr_cls}, Fig.~\ref{fig:attr_gen}).
-Methods fall into two broad families. \emph{Perturbation-based} approaches modify the input and measure the effect on the output. \emph{Gradient-based} approaches use derivatives of the output with respect to the input.
-They are intuitively linked as the gradient corresponds to the limit of infinitesimal perturbations.
+\paragraph{Definition and taxonomy.} Attribution explains a prediction by estimating the contribution of input features.
+In vision, this yields heatmaps; in NLP, it highlights salient tokens or words (Figs.~\ref{fig:att_cls} and \ref{fig:att_gen}).
+Methods fall into two broad families. \textbf{Perturbation-based} approaches modify the input and measure the effect on the output. \textbf{Gradient-based} approaches use derivatives of the output with respect to the input.
+These families are closely related: gradients correspond to the limit of infinitesimal perturbations.